 The economic fundamentals in Australia are not healthy with interest rates near 0, household debt sky high and real wage growth near 0.

-With interest rates at 0.1% and RBA Governor Phillip Lowe saying negative rates are highly unlikely, this economy lever is no longer available to us, or at the very least no longer working.
+With interest rates at 0.1% and RBA Governor Phillip Lowe saying negative rates are highly unlikely, this economic lever is no longer available to us, or at the very least no longer working.

 With the now second highest level of household debt in the world we have so much debt that it has rendered monetary policy useless under the crushing weight of these repayments.